smuellerDD/leancrypto/README.md

 4. Install: `meson install -C build`

-Note: For x86, the library requires the presence of AVX2, because some files are compiled with a flag that enables the AVX2 intrinsics.
-As x86 systems without AVX2 are vintage, this library will not support it any more.

 ## Library Build for Linux Kernel

 The leancrypto library can also be built as an independent Linux kernel module.